-Nick has always had an interest in IT and computing and was the board member of the firm above responsible for the firm’s internal IT and where under his watch, the firm was the first major firm of accountants with all offices linked by email and the first major firm to have a website.
+Nick has always had an interest in computing and was responsible for internal IT for his previous employers where, under his watch, they became the first major firm of accountants with all offices linked by email and to have a website.

 He has utilised some of those skills at the football club by overhauling, updating and modernising many of our back office systems.